florianmaxim/react-junglebook/README.md

-# React Boilerplates (How To Cook In The Jungle :palm_tree: :see_no_evil:)
+# React Boilerplates (:see_no_evil: How To Cook In The React Jungle :palm_tree:)

 Recently the react ecoysystem seems to turn into a complex jungle.

 If you're not a full stack developer this makes it complicated to get into it.

-This is a try to keep super reduced boilerplates in one place! :tada:
+Here are the most reduced boilerplates as possible! :tada:

 # :open_book: Choose your favourite plate from the jungle: